Small Business Support

 Economic Vitality Partners and Programs

-The Boulder Microloan Program is a partnership between the city, the Colorado Enterprise fund, and area financial institutions.
-The program provides general working capital to qualifying small businesses and nonprofit organizations in the Boulder area that have the ability to repay a loan but may not be able to obtain financing through traditional sources.
+Boulder Microloan Program, a partnership between the city, the Colorado Enterprise fund, and area financial institutions, provides loans to qualifying small businesses and nonprofit organizations in the Boulder area that may not be able to obtain financing through traditional sources.